SAP-docs/preview.developer.concur.com/src/api-guides/user-provisioning/user-provisioning.md

 ### Authentication (Required)

 To use UPS and supporting APIs, the appropriate [scopes](https://developer.concur.com/api-reference/user-provisioning/v4.user-provisioning.html#scope-usage) must be provisioned to the requesting authentication application.
-Contact your SAP Concur account representative to update your Company JWT [scopes](https://developer.concur.com/api-reference/user-provisioning/v4.user-provisioning.html#scope-usage) to access the provisioning endpoints.
+Contact your SAP Concur account representative to update your Company JWT scopes to access the provisioning endpoints.
 After scopes have been granted to your authentication application, please verify the scopes.
 If you have questions regarding granting scopes, please contact your SAP Concur account representative.

 ### Retrieve Users

-[Retrieve](https://developer.concur.com/api-reference/profile/v4.identity.html#retrieve-users) using using: (UUID, userName, or employeeNumber)
+[Retrieve](https://developer.concur.com/api-reference/profile/v4.identity.html#retrieve-users) using: (UUID, userName, or employeeNumber)

 ### Identity Creation